sindresorhus/gulp-imagemin/readme.md

 Type: `boolean`<br>
 Default: `false`

-By default, `gulp-imagemin` logs the number of images that have been minified.
-By enabling the `--silent` option this information won't be logged anymore.
+Don't log the number of images that have been minified.

+You can also enable this from the command-line with the `--silent` flag.